Preview Our 16 Latest Bond Picks

 Due to the many weaknesses of corporate bond rating methodologies, it's essential for bond investors to see how key credit analysis metrics such as leverage ratios and interest coverage ratios compare to how a corporate bond is priced.
 Figure 1 shows us the dollar price of the four recommended bonds, as well as the yield to maturity and the spread to Treasury, also known as the credit spread.

-Since maximizing the total investment return of each corporate bond recommendation is our goal, we want to identify bonds that have relatively high YTMs, high credit spreads, and low prices relative to the corporate bond's default risk.
+Since maximizing the income and total investment return of each corporate bond recommendation is our goal, we want to identify bonds that have relatively high YTMs, high credit spreads, and low prices relative to the corporate bond's default risk.
 If a corporate bond's credit spread is high relative to the issuing company's default risk, the credit spread could decrease over time, which could cause the bond's YTM to fall, and the bond price to increase.
-In addition, with a high relative yield, we would receive recurring income that is higher than corporate bonds the market perceives to have similar default risk to our recommended bonds.
+In addition, with a high relative yield, we would receive fixed, recurring income that is generally higher than the variable distributions offered by bond funds and ETFs.

 All four recommended corporate bonds shown in Figure 1 were priced below par value at the time we made this set of bond recommendations.
 Bonds are priced as a percentage of their par value, so the offer price of the Alphabet '26 bond (CUSIP 02079KAC1) was 91.03% of the bond's $1,000 par value, making the offer price of the bond $910.30.
 When possible, we prefer to buy corporate bonds at a discount to par value, as these bonds, generally speaking, can have greater upside than bonds trading at a premium to par value.